 A holistic approach to early childhood education

-Wonderbloom: Nature Playschool is a non-profit, state-licensed, nature-based early childhood education program.
+Wonderbloom: Nature Playschool is a non-profit, state-licensed, nature-based early childhood education program for children ages 3-5 years.

 Wonderbloom was the first nature-based preschool to be established in Salt Lake City.
 We were inspired by the philosophy of European "Forest Schools," where children spend most of the school time in the outdoors -- learning through interaction with nature.